chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 target notes.
 You can safely make changes to a section, try them, and undo or redo until you like the results.

 You may even like to create and save different versions of a file that make different parts of the music into target notes.
 For example one version might make the melody notes be target notes, and another might emphasize the accompanient.
-For a midi file that is a piano/flute duet, for example you may make just the flute notes be target notes and the piano notes be chained, allowing you to play just the flute part while the piano autoplays in sync, chained off the played target notes.
+For a MIDI file that is a piano/flute duet, for example you may make just the flute notes be target notes and the piano notes be chained, allowing you to play just the flute part while the piano autoplays in sync, chained off the played target notes.
 There are some tricks on how to accomplish this that will be covered in a section on advanced editing, yet to be written.